kViking/colormixer/README.md

 ## Features

 - **Mix Colors Like a Pro:** Or like an amateur.
 We don’t judge.
-- **Cross-Platform:** Works on Linux and Windows, because we believe in equal opportunity for all operating systems (except maybe Mac OS).
+- **Cross-Platform:** Works on Linux, Android, and Windows, because we believe in equal opportunity for all operating systems (except maybe Mac OS).
 - **Lightning Fast:** Because you have better things to do than click on extra buttons.
 - **Minimalist UI:** So clean, Marie Kondo would approve.
 - **Screw Formatting:** Handles whatever